deamorim2/sdbs/EN-US/loading_data.rst

 .. note::

-  The PostGIS ``spatial_ref_sys`` table is an :term:`OGC`-standard table that defines all the spatial reference systems known to the database.
+  The PostGIS ``spatial_ref_sys`` table is an `OGC`standard table that defines all the spatial reference systems known to the database.
 The data shipped with PostGIS, lists over 3000 known spatial reference systems and details needed to transform/re-project between them.

 In both cases, you see a textual representation of the **26918** spatial reference system (pretty-printed here for clarity):